Genogram Symbols Guide

 Download Genogram Symbol Chart (PDF)

-Get a printable reference guide with all 29 emotional connection symbols.
+Get a printable reference with all 150+ genogram symbols.
 Perfect for quick reference during sessions or teaching.

 Try These Symbols in GenogramAI

-Create professional genograms with all 29 emotional connection types.
+Create professional genograms with all 150+ symbol types.
 Our AI can even generate genograms from text descriptions.

 No download required • Free to start